Studying Southeast Asian Languages

 Language Study in Southeast Asia

 Intensive instruction in Southeast Asia for Filipino, Indonesian, Thai, Khmer and Vietnamese at the advanced level was available for many years during the summer with funding from the U.S. Department of Education Fulbright-Hays Group Projects Abroad.
-However, due to new federal budget priorities announced in 2012, most of these programs did not receive renewal grants and so have gone on hiatus.
-The only overseas summer language program to receive new Fulbright-Hays funding was COTI's Advanced Indonesian intensive program held in Salatiga, Indonesia, and managed by UCLA.
-For currently available summer programs, interested students should refer to the contact information here for updates:
+However, due to a change in federal budget priorities in 2012, most of these programs did not receive renewal grants and have gone on hiatus.
+For currently available summer programs, interested students should refer to the contact information below:

 Advanced Study of Khmer (ASK), in Phnom Penh, Cambodia